linuxcaffe/tw-agenda-hook/README.md

 - agw
 - agm
 - edate
+-
+and new utility command
+- check_edate (used initially, to add edate all your pending data, the hook handles new and modified tasks)

 status: WORKING and in testing
 *WARNING!
 WARNING!* This script makes wholesale changes to your data!
 It has no sanity checks and no testing or tests so far! *BACK UP YOUR DATA!!!*